gordon518/reactLogin/readMe.md

 2 Build React<br>
 2.1 Debug Mode<br>
-A Run "npm run pack" to build react in debug mode in the command window.<br>
+Run "npm run pack" to build react in debug mode in the command window.<br>
 2.2 Production Mode<br>
 Run "npm run build" to build react in production mode in the command window.<br>